b00mshaka1aka/b00mshaka1aka/README.md

 - 👋 Hi, I’m @b00mshaka1aka
+- I'm java backend developer.
-- 👀 I’m interested in web programming: React, Java Spring
+- 👀 I’m interested in Java, and worked with web.

 <!---
 b00mshaka1aka/b00mshaka1aka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.